-These tools, interconnected with the InfoMAP system, were developed by INFO/RAC on behalf of the MATTM, with the aim of collecting, through a user-friendly APP, data on marine litter, with particular regard to the IMAP EO 10 indicator and to Marine Strategy descriptor 10.
-A section dedicated to invasive species has also been developed within the APP itself, addressed to experts in the sector and to professional and recreational fishing.

-The main objective pursued through the APP, already developed and called SeaWatcher, is to develop an integrated interactive system of communication, updated in real time, which can also allow a quick and concrete response to reports, enhancing the contribution of citizen science, institutional subjects and other stakeholders, such as fishermen.
+These tools, interconnected with the InfoMAP system, were developed by INFO/RAC on behalf of the MATTM, with the aim of collecting, through a user-friendly APP, data on marine litter with particular regard to the IMAP EO 10 indicator and to Marine Strategy descriptor 10.
+A section dedicated to invasive species has also been developed within the APP itself, addressed to experts in the sector and to professional and recreational fishers.
+The main objective pursued through the APP, already developed and called SeaWatcher, is to develop an integrated interactive system of communication, updated in real time, which can also allow a guick and concrete response to reports, enhancing the contribution of citizen science, institutional subjects and other stakeholders, such as fishermen.

-At the moment, the first release of the APP has already been released and will follow subsequent updates to integrate additional components and features.
+At the moment, the first version of the APP has already been released and subsequent updates will follow in order to integrate additional components and features.